 During this pandemic, it has been crucial to get out of the house and keep moving as much as possible - to help both my mind from going numb, and my bum too.
-I have been cycling or going for a walk almost every day, and I love it!
+I have been cycling or going for a walk almost every day.

-On my cycle ride, I always go down the same street, because it has a nice downhill section (which my legs are very grateful for).
-At the bottom of this slight hill is a house with a beautiful front yard.
+On my cycle ride, I always go down the same street to finish the ride.
+It has a nice downhill section (which my legs are very grateful for).
+At the bottom of the hill is a house with a beautiful front garden.

-Every time I cycle past this front year I marvel at the home owner's vibrant colored flowers, and luscious green foliage.
+Every time I cycle past this one home, I marvel at the home owner's vibrant colored flowers, and luscious green foliage.
 It always catches my eye.

 The next day, I took the same route.
 The man was out tending to his flowers again.
-Forgetting slightly that he had ignored me last time, I waved again but in a much less enthusiastic fashion.
+Forgetting slightly that he had ignored me the last time, I waved again.
 This time though.
-He waved back!!!
+He waved back!
 And it was accompanied by a massive smile!

 Now, I don't know about you but for me when a total stranger waves back something inside me just lights up.
-My heart becomes full of joy.
+My heart becomes full.
 And adrenaline shoots through me.

 A wave is a little thing.

-I make sure to go for a cycle at the same time (almost) every day because I know I will get a big wave and a smile back from the lovely man, sat in his garden at the bottom of the hill.
+From now on, I make sure to go for a cycle at the same time (almost) every day because I have a hope that I will get a big wave and a smile back from the lovely man, sat in his garden at the bottom of the hill.

-A little wave connection seems to have a big impact on my mood.
+A little wave (connection) seems to have a big impact on my mood.
 It fills me with appreciation - for others and life!
-I finish the cycle back to my house wondering if it brings him the same joy...
+I also finish the cycle back to my house wondering if it brings others the same joy...
 I hope it does.

 A wave is a not so little thing.